0mppula/koronkorko-remastered/README.md

 # KoronKorko Remastered

-[KoronKorko][0] was previously created using the MERN stack with vanilla JavaScript & CSS.
+[KoronKorko][site] was previously created using the MERN stack with vanilla JavaScript & CSS.
 However, this implementation is a remastered version of the previous one and is developed using Next.js, NextAuth, MondoDB, TypeScript and Tailwind CSS.

 Check out the [previous version][KoronKorkoOld] of KoronKorko or its [source code][KoronKorkoCodeOld].

 ## What is KoronKorko?

-[KoronKorko][0] is a full-stack finance web-app developed by [Omar Kraidié][dev].
+[KoronKorko][site] is a full-stack finance web-app developed by [Omar Kraidié][dev].
 KoronKorko has different types of finance calculators.
 All the available calculators are listed below in this `README.md` file.

 The users of KoronKorko can select a preferred currency in which all the monetary values are printed.
 The preferred currency will be saved either in local storage or in the authenticated users preferences.